Collin County Outer Loop: Segment 2

 Segment 2 will run from FM 6 between Nevada and Josephine to the Rockwall County line near Royse City.
 This segment could possibly be extended further south past Interstate 30 through Rockwall, Kaufman and Dallas counties as part of a much larger outer loop.

 Segment 3

 Segment 3 will run past US 75 to the future north extension of the Dallas North Tollway in Celina.
-This section will run through extreme north McKinney, close to Weston and cross SH 289 (Preston Road) before ending at the Dallas North Tollway.
-This section could possibly be extended further west through Denton County as part of a larger outer loop.
+This section will run through north McKinney (close to Weston) and cross SH 289 (Preston Road) before ending at the Dallas North Tollway.
+This section could be extended further west through Denton County as part of a larger outer loop.

-As of July 2017, Collin County is in the process of acquiring the land required to extend the current section opened to traffic.
-Construction is expected to begin in 2019.
-A two lane road between Dallas Parkway (future Dallas North Tollway) and SH 289 (Preston Road) opened in the summer of 2021.
-This section of road is currently being extended to FM 2478 (Custer Road), with an anticipated completion date of fall 2022.
+Construction on the portion between Dallas Parkway (future Dallas North Tollway) and SH 289 (Preston Road) started in 2019.
+This was extended to FM 2478 (Custer Road) in October 2022, with further extension to US 75 originally planned for 2023.
+Construction began in 2024 on the extension to US 75.